Rdatatable/data.table/README.md

   26. `[.data.table` subsets complex and raw type objects again.
 Thanks to @richierocks for the nice minimal example.
 Closes [#982](https://github.com/Rdatatable/data.table/issues/982).

+  27. Fixed a bug in the internal optimisation of `j-expression` with more than one `lapply(.SD, function(..) ..)` as illustrated [here on SO](http://stackoverflow.com/a/27495844/559784).
+Closes #985.
+Thanks to @jadaliha for the report and to @BrodieG for the debugging on SO.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).